andresziemecki/Cheatsheets/README.md

 # Cheatsheets commands
-My cheatsheets to don't forget useful commands
+My cheatsheets to not forget useful commands